groda/big_data/docker_for_beginners.md

 If you get this message then you need to install Docker.

-Here you will find the instructions for installing Docker on a Mac: <a href="https://docs.docker.com/docker-for-mac/install/" target="_blank">Install Docker Desktop for Mac</a> (or alternatively good instructions  <a href="https://runnable.com/docker/install-docker-on-macos" target="_blank">here</a>).
+Here you will find the instructions for installing Docker

+* on a Mac: <a href="https://docs.docker.com/docker-for-mac/install/" target="_blank">Install Docker Desktop for Mac</a> (or alternatively good instructions  <a href="https://runnable.com/docker/install-docker-on-macos" target="_blank">here</a>).
 Note that only the newest versions of the Mac OS are supported and you will need at least 4GB of RAM.
+* on Windows: <a href="https://docs.docker.com/docker-for-windows/install/" target="_blank">Install Docker Desktop on Windows</a>.
+Requirements: Windows 10 with 64 bit processor and at least 4GB of RAM.
+* on Linux: <a href="https://docs.docker.com/install/linux/docker-ce/ubuntu/" target="_blank">Ubuntu</a>, <a href="https://docs.docker.com/install/linux/docker-ce/centos/" target="_blank">Centos</a>, etc.

 ### After installation, check Docker version